mattermost/mattermost-plugin-msteams/docs/plugin_setup.md

     - **Prompt interval for DMs and GMs (in hours)**: This setting is for configuring the interval after which the user will get a prompt to connect their account when they try to post a message in a DM or GM without connecting their account.
 Leaving it empty will disable the prompt.
     - **Maximum size of attachments to support complete one time download (in MB)**: This setting is for configuring the maximum size of attachments that can be loaded into memory.
 Attachments bigger than this size will be streamed from MS Teams to Mattermost.
     - **Buffer size for streaming files (in MB)**: This setting is for configuring the buffer size for streaming files from MS Teams to Mattermost.
-    - **Max Connected Users**: This setting sets the maximum number of users that may connect their MS Teams account.
-Once connected, the user is added to a white-list and may reconnect at any time.
+    - **Max Connected Users**: This setting sets the maximum number of users that may connect to their MS Teams account.
+Once connected, the user is added to a whitelist and may disconnect and reconnect at any time.

     ![image](https://github.com/mattermost/mattermost-plugin-msteams-sync/assets/100013900/78c53c0c-60a1-4fed-85d0-546d3fe3c53e)